Can Cats Eat Crab? Vet-Reviewed Nutritional Health & Safety Guide

 Crab sticks or imitation crab can have a considerable sodium index that helps it mirror the salty taste of crab.
 It’s generally made of surimi, a paste made of multiple types of ground-up seafood; it’s kind of like a seafood hotdog.

-In moderation and as an occasional treat, cats can eat a small amount of crab sticks, but they will not benefit from them in any way.
+In moderation and as occasional treats, cats can eat a small number of crab sticks, but they will not benefit from them in any way.
 The biggest worries with crab sticks are the high sodium intake, phosphorus, carb content, additives, and flavorings.
 Your cat is unlikely to get sick from a small piece of a crab stick every now and then, but it should certainly not become a regular part of their diet, as it may cause digestive and other health issues, and it predisposes them to obesity.

 Crab sticks are people’s junk food, and it’s best to avoid feeding them to your cat if you can.